bruvellu/priapulus-profiling/priapulid_profiling/description.md

 RNA Extraction
 --------------

-I extracted the total RNA with phenol/chloroform protocol for female 1 and female 2, separately.
+I extracted the total RNA with TriReagent protocol for female 1 and female 2, separately.
 Later stages of female 1 were not collected.

 | stage           | time  | F1 ng/µL  | F2 ng/µL  |